+ Arts Office News Events

 - The competition is open to anyone over 18.
 All entrants must have a connection with the county of Roscommon (born in, living in, currently working in, went to school in).

-- Previous first prize winners may enter again but will not be eligible for first prize.
+- Previous first prize winners may enter but will not be eligible for the first prize.

-- Typed entries must be no more than 2000 words (handwritten entries cannot be accepted).
+- Typed entries (handwritten entries cannot be accepted) must be no more than 2000 words.
 Mark the number of words in your entry on the bottom of the page.
-Entries over 2000 words will be automatically disqualified.
+Entries over the 2000 word limit will be automatically disqualified.

-- The competition will be adjudicated by Kevin Hora.
+- The competition will be adjudicated by Orla Kelly of The Reading Room Bookshop, Carrick-on-Shannon.
 The judge’s decision is final.

 I N V I T A T I O N: Bealtaine Festival – Celebrating Creativity As We Age